hupili/python-for-data-and-media-communication-gitbook/notes-week-07.md

 The format:

+- Does this file use UTF-8 encoding?
+Checkout some common issues [about encoding](encoding.md).
+If not, are you able to convert it to the conventional UTF-8 encoding?
 - Does the input data table has valid column names?
 If not, how do you know the meaning of each column?
 - Does every row of the table have the same number of columns ("cells" more precisely)?
 - Is every element in a single column of the data type?
 Say all integers or all strings.
 Do you see a string mixed into to a column where you are supposed to see numbers?